 27. Street Art

 One of my favorite free things to do in Fargo – Downtown Fargo is home to some amazing murals!
 See how many painted walls you can find strolling around with your family.
 You might find some great photo ops!
+Check out our article to find a free printable map.

 Located in the West Acres Mall, this free museum is a fun spot to check out for baseball fans.
 It’s definitely a hidden gem of free things to do in Fargo!